Rogers, Arkansas: Government

 Rogers operates within the mayor-city council form of government.
-The mayor is elected by a citywide election to serve as the Chief Executive Officer (CEO) of the city by presiding over all city functions, policies, and ordinances.
+The mayor is elected by a citywide election to serve as the chief executive officer (CEO) of the city by presiding over all city functions, policies, and ordinances.
 Once elected, the mayor also allocates duties to city employees.
 The Rogers mayoral election takes place during the United States presidential election.
 Mayors serve four-year terms and can serve unlimited terms.
 The city council is the unicameral legislative of the City, consisting of eight city council members.
-Also included in the council's duties is balancing the city's budget and passing ordinances.
+The council also balances the city's budget and passes ordinances.
 Two city council members are elected from each of the city's four wards.
 Since 2011, the mayor of Rogers has been Republican Greg Hines.

 Law enforcement

 The Rogers Police Department was established in 1881.
 As of 2022, it employs 120 sworn officers and 41 civilian employees.